-Meets Requirements (3 Points) Partial Requirements (2 Points) Needs Improvement (1 Point) Appropriate Choice of Technology The technology chosen is appropriate for the lesson and is the best fit.
-Technology use optimally supports the lesson.
-The technology chosen is appropriate for the lesson, but another use of technology would be better.
-Technology use somewhat supports the lesson.
-The technology chosen is not appropriate for the lesson.
-Technology use does not support the lesson.
-Appropriate Use of Technology Students use the technology to create and produce knowledge.
-Students use the technology to consume information, but not to create.
-Teacher uses technology to present information.
-Students do not use the technology.
-Alignment with Standards The use of technology aligns with the ISTE standards and these are stated in the revised lesson plan.
-The use of technology aligns with the ISTE standards.
-However, these are not stated in the revised lesson plan.
-The use of technology does not align with the ISTE standards.
-Lesson Effect The use of technology enhances the lesson.
-The use of technology complements the lesson, but does not enhance it.
-The use of technology detracts from the lesson.
-Completes Assignment on Time The assignment was completed on time.
-The assignment was late, but the instructor was notified ahead of time or student had a viable excuse.
-The assignment was late, no viable excuse provided.
+Meets Requirements Partial Requirements Needs Improvement (2 or 3 Points) (1 or 2 Points) (0 or 1 Point) Appropriate Choice The technology The technology chosen The technology chosen of Technology chosen is appropriate is appropriate for the is not appropriate for for the lesson and is lesson, but another use the lesson.
+Technology the best fit. of technology would be use does not support Technology use better.
+Technology use the lesson. optimally supports somewhat supports the the lesson. lesson.
+Appropriate Use of Students use the Students use the Teacher uses Technology technology to create technology to consume technology to present and produce information, but not to information.
+Students knowledge. create. do not use the technology.
+Alignment with The use of The use of technology The use of technology Standards technology aligns aligns with the ISTE does not align with the with the ISTE standards.
+However, ISTE standards. standards and these these are not stated in are stated in the the revised lesson plan. revised lesson plan.
+Completes The assignment was The assignment was The assignment was Assignment on Time completed on time. late, but the instructor late, no viable excuse was notified ahead of provided. time or student had a viable excuse.